Plchovice: History

 The first written mention of Plchovice is from 1342.
 It was founded at the turn of the 13th and 14th centuries.
 Among the most notable owners of the village were Henry the Elder of Münsterberg and Vilém II of Pernštejn.

 The village of Smetana was founded at the beginning of the 18th century.
 It was first mentioned in 1732.
 It has been a part of Plchovice since 1850, when the independent municipality of Plchovice was established.

 Transport

 There are no railways or major roads passing through the municipality.

 Sights

 A technical monument is the underground water channel, which runs under the western part of the village.
 It was built by Count František Kinsky in 1853 to bring water to fields near Plchovice.
 After the completion of the channel, the fields were rented to Plchovice's farmers.
-The water in the channel comes from the Tichá Orlice River and nearby Jordán Brook.
+The water in the channel comes from the Tichá Orlice River and nearby Jordán Stream.
 The channel is 3.1 m wide and 1.3 m high and the length counts 145 m.